insightfuls/better-https-proxy-agent/README.md

 new connection _to_ the proxy.

-The `timeout` that is set on an HTTPS request that uses the proxy agent will be used to set the 'request timeout', i.e. how long to wait for the proxy to connect to the target server, after the connection to the proxy has already been made.
+The `timeout` that is set on an HTTPS request that uses the proxy agent will be used to set the 'request timeout' (for requests _through_ the proxy), including how long to wait for the proxy to connect to the target server, after the connection to the proxy has already been made.
 The `timeout` in the `proxyRequestOptions` (or `agent` provided in the `proxyRequestOptions`) controls how long to wait for a connection to be made to the proxy itself.
 Since it is a two-step process to connect _to_ the proxy and then connect _through_ the proxy, these two timeouts are cumulative, which may not be what the caller of `https.request` expects.

+Furthermore, the `timeout` in the `proxyRequestOptions` (or `agent` provided in `proxyRequestOptions`) applies to inactivity on the proxy connection.
+This can occur during requests _through_ the proxy, or between them if `keepAlive` is `true` in the `httpsAgentOptions`.
+More directly, the timeout for in-flight requests _through_ the proxy is governed by any `timeout` option set on them, and the timeout for kept-alive connections is governed by `timeout` in the `httpsAgentOptions`.
+Consequently, `timeout` in `proxyRequestOptions` should be set higher than both of these other timeouts or it will gazump them, cutting them short.

 Licence
 -------